What to pack for a Farm Getaway…

 1. Mud Boots

 When walking the pastures, you will encounter horse poop.
 Now relax…Don’t act grossed out or shocked.
 It’s a horse farm and well, they need to go to the bathroom, too.
-Horse manure really isn’t as gross as it sounds, but you certainly do not want to be walking around it in flip flops or fancy shoes.
+Horse manure really isn’t as gross as it sounds, but you certainly do not want to be walking around in flip flops or fancy shoes.

 2. “Ok to Get Dirty” & Seasonal Clothing